maximilien/knfun/README.md

 http://summary-fn-default.kndemo-267179.sjc03.containers.appdomain.cloud
 ```

-### Split Traffic
+### Splitting Traffic

-We can now show the details of the `summary-fn` function so we can see the various revisions and tags in order  split traffic between the revisions tagged `sync` and `async` at 50% each.
+We can now show the details of the `summary-fn` function so we can see the various revisions and tags in order split traffic 50/50 between the revisions tagged `sync` and `async`.

 ```bash
 kn service describe summary-fn